Glossary of Terms

 HEMATOCRIT (heem-at’-oh-crit)

-The ratio of the volume of red blood cells to the total volume of blood and expressed as a percentage.
+The ratio of the volume of red blood cells to the total volume of blood.

 HEMOCHROMATOSIS